 Employment: In the 2006 Census, the most common responses for occupation for employed persons usually resident in Wollombi (Suburb) were Professionals 23.0%, Managers 22.1% and Laborers 19%.

 Applicant Organisation: Greater Wollombi Communities Alliance Inc.

-Synopsis: Being a web developer, Peter Firminger knew about the Community Geographic Domain Name initiative early on and was later on the .au Domains Administrator Names Policy Panel.
+Synopsis: Being a web developer, Peter Firminger knew about the Community Geographic Domain Name initiative early on and was later on the auDA Names Policy Panel.
 The website was initially developed with the aim to give smaller associations and groups a web presence.